 In one or two days the fry will start to become free swimming and looking for their first meal.
 You should have your brine shrimp hatchery built and ready to seed with brine shrimp eggs.
 As the brine shrimp will take 24 hours to hatch, you should seed it in the morning, a day after the first hatched fry are seen.

 Once you are sure all the fry are free swimming, siphon off the bottom of the aquarium, removing dead fry, eggs, uneaten food and any other debris.
 Note: Some fry never develop their air sacs to become free swimming and sink to the bottom.
 They will eventually die.

-Change about 25% of the water with clean aged water of the same temperature and fill the aquarium up.
+Change enough of the water with clean aged water of the same temperature to remove all traces of Methylene Blue.

 If you only have a corner box filter, take off the lid so fry sucked into the filter can escape.
 Make sure the sponge is a tight fit as fry are inquisitive and like to explore small cavities and will get trapped down the sides of the filter body.

-Leave the heater in the fry to keep the aquarium temperature at around 70-75oF.
+Leave the heater in the fry to keep the aquarium temperature at around 70-75oF (21-24oC).
 Avoid any sharp drops in temperature for at least the first two weeks.

 The next critical step of raising goldfish successfully starts with correct feeding.
 Go to the Feeding Goldfish Fry page to learn how, when, and what alternatives there are for feeding your fry.